 - Start with the intention of inviting your loved one to communicate with you.

-- Sit with one of your loved one’s belongings such as a picture, shirt, or piece of jewelry.
+- Sit with one of your loved one’s belongings, like a picture, shirt, or piece of jewelry.

-- Write your loved one a letter expressing anything you’re feeling and what you want him/her to know.
+- Write your loved one a letter expressing anything you’re feeling and what you want them to know.

-- Send him/her thoughts of love.
-You can also talk to him/her and ask questions.
+- Send them thoughts of love.
+You can also talk to them and ask questions.

 - Patience is the key to receiving a message.
-You might see him/her in your mind’s eye, hear a thought, or feel him/her physically.
-He/she may also connect with you at another point in time or even during sleep.
+You might see them in your mind’s eye, hear a thought, or feel them physically.
+They may also connect with you at another time or even during sleep.